 The 4 questions to ask at a DAKI retrospective:

-First things first: DAKI is a simple acronym for "drop add keep improve" – who would have thought? 😂 All kidding aside.
-The DAKI Retro is one of the more unspectacular retrospectives with its 4 pretty simple questions (but you'll see, these questions pack a punch). – This is what the retrospective usually looks like on a digital whiteboard or on paper:
+First things first: DAKI is a simple acronym for "drop add keep improve" – Who would have thought that? 😂 Joking aside.
+The DAKI retro is one of the more unspectacular retrospectives with its 4 fairly simple questions (but you'll see, these questions pack a punch).

-Here are some brief examples of all four questions in advance: "drop? – add? – keep? – improve?"
+Here are some brief examples of all four questions in advance: "Drop? – Add? – Keep? – Improve?"

-- Drop: [Optional: Looking at the last sprint / weeks] What should we leave out?
+Drop: [Optional: Looking at the last sprint / weeks] What should we leave out?

-- Add: What should we start with?
+Add: What should we start with?

-- Keep: What should we do as before?
+Keep: What should we do as before?

-- Example: You changed your daily, asking only one question.
+✅Example: You changed your daily, asking only one question.
 This produced better results, so you should keep it.

-- Improve: What should we do more of?
+Improve: What should we do more of?

 Open Feedback Questions